 End of privacy.
 Society will also see its ethical commitments tested by powerful AI systems, especially privacy.
 AI systems will likely become much more knowledgeable about each of us than we are about ourselves.
 Our commitment to protecting privacy has already been severely tested by emerging technologies over the last 50 years.
 As the cost of peering deeply into our personal data drops and more powerful algorithms capable of assessing massive amounts of data become more widespread, we will probably find that it was a technological barrier more than an ethical commitment that led society to enshrine privacy.

 Thicket of AI law.
 We can also expect the regulatory environment to become much trickier for organizations using AI.
 Presently all across the planet, governments at every level, local to national to transnational, are seeking to regulate the deployment of AI.
 In the U.S. alone, we can expect an AI law thicket as city, state and federal government units draft, implement and begin to enforce new AI laws.
+And the European Union will almost certainly implement its long-awaited AI regulation within the next six to 12 business quarters.
 The legal complexity of doing business will grow considerably in the next five years as a result.

 Human-AI teaming.
 Much of society will expect businesses and government to use AI as an augmentation of human intelligence and expertise, or as a partner, to one or more humans working toward a goal, as opposed to using it to displace human workers.
 One of the effects of artificial intelligence having been born as an idea in century-old science fiction tales is that the tropes of the genre, chief among them dramatic depictions of artificial intelligence as an existential threat to humans, are buried deep in our collective psyche.
 Human-AI teaming, or keeping humans in any process that is being substantially influenced by artificial intelligence, will be key to managing the resultant fear of AI that permeates society.